manheicatherine/Northcoder-course/README.md

 1. Fork and clone this repository.

 2. Open this repository in VSCode.
+(If you'd like to open it using your terminal, [this video](https://www.youtube.com/watch?v=iP5FKZXtDBs) is a good guide.)

 3. Continue reading this README on your local machine.